-There have been no changes in the Company's internal control over financial reporting that occurred during the period beginning on January 1, 2021, and ended on December 31, 2021, that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There have been no changes in the Company's internal control over financial reporting that occurred during the period beginning on January 1, 2022, and ended on December 31, 2022, that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

-31. OUTLOOK
+33. OUTLOOK

-Maple Leaf Foods is a leading consumer protein company, supported by an iconic portfolio of brands, a solid balance sheet and capital structure that provide financial flexibility.
+Maple Leaf Foods is a leading consumer protein company, supported by a portfolio of market leading brands, a solid balance sheet and capital structure that provide financial flexibility.
 Over the last several years, the Company has developed a foundation to pursue compelling growth vectors across its business and to create value for all stakeholders.